ericcgu/infrastructure_engineering_for_datascientists/README.md

 You should the file directory of a full Ubuntu linux server!

 **Congrats!
-Welcome to Your First Step In Your Infrastructure As Code Journey**
+Welcome to Your First Step In Your Infrastructure As Code Journey.**

 Did you notice how fast it took to run a container process of a entire server?